-As part of the liquidity buffer management, ING Group monitors the existing asset encumbrance.
-Encumbered assets represent the on- and off-balance sheet assets that are pledged or used as collateral for ING Group's liabilities.
-The presented templates of ING Group's encumbered and unencumbered assets are based on the CRR (Part Eight) and the Regulatory Technical Standards (RTS) for disclosure of encumbered and unencumbered assets.
+As part of the liquidity buffer management, ING Bank monitors the existing asset encumbrance.
+Encumbered assets represent the onand off-balance sheet assets that are pledged or used as collateral for ING Bank's liabilities.
+The presented templates of ING Bank's encumbered and unencumbered assets are based on the CRR (Part Eight) and the related guidance from the European Banking Authority (EBA).

-In 2018, the median asset encumbrance ratio for ING Group is 19%.
+In 2018, the median asset encumbrance ratio for ING Bank is 19%.